 Sicily screams summer travel, with its hours and hours of sun, nearly 1,000 miles of coastline along the Tyrrhenian, Mediterranean, and Ionian Seas, groves of plump lemons, and delicious street food to keep you satiated while wandering the sundrenched cities and towns.
 Chances are you’re more familiar with Sicily’s western side of the island, home to Palermo (Sicily’s largest city and capital).
 But there’s so much to see, do, taste, and learn about on the eastern coast of Sicily — a place that has enchanted us.

 Here you’ll find the active stratovolcano of Mt.
-Etna, large cities like Catania, and smaller ones like Naxos, an ancient Greek city that has lived a more recent life as a quiet fishing village and is a bustling seaside resort town today.
-We love this stretch of coastal eastern Sicily and can’t wait to share it with you.
+Etna, large cities like Catania, and smaller ones like the ancient city of Naxos that has lived a more recent life as a quiet fishing village and is a bustling seaside resort town today.
+We love this eastern stretch of coastal Sicily and can’t wait to share it with you.
 Read on to learn why we love Naxos, some Greek mythology surrounding its name, and where you can eat while taking in views of the Ionian Sea.

 Need more Sicily inspiration?
 Don’t forget to check out our guide to Sicilian wine.
 Now, onto Naxos.